XuehaiPan/nvitop/README.md

 `nvitop` is released under the **GNU General Public License, version 3 (GPLv3)**.

-**Note**: Please feel free to use `nvitop` as a package or dependency for your own projects.
+**NOTE:** Please feel free to use `nvitop` as a package or dependency for your own projects.
 However, if you want to add or modify some features of `nvitop`, or copy some source code of `nvitop` into your own code, the source code should also be released under the GPLv3 License (as `nvitop`  contains some modified source code from [ranger](https://github.com/ranger/ranger) under the GPLv3 License).